How to Process Acorns/Cold Leaching Method

 Never let a full 24 hours go without changing the water or it will become stagnant and go bad.

-After pouring off the water for a third time, taste the acorn meal.
+Wait at least 4-5 days before tasting your acorn meal.
 If it’s bitter, continue to change the water every 24 hours until no trace of bitterness remains.
 Again, if you are using large pieces or whole acorns, this process may take longer.

 After the meal is dry, you can grind again to produce a fine flour.